Actindo-AG/Documentation/DataHub/UserInterface/02a_Mappings.md

     Click this button to rerun the selected attribute mapping.
 The button is only displayed if a mapping to the selected destination attribute already exists.
 The *Rerun single mapping* window is displayed.

 - [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE]
     Click this button to define a custom channel and/or language attribute mapping for the selected destination attribute.
 The *Settings* section is displayed on the right side of the *Mapping from "Source attribute set name" to "Destination attribute set name"* view with a drop-down list for the language and/or channel.
-The button is only displayed if the destination attribute of the selected mapping is multi-language or multi-channel.
+The button is only displayed if the destination attribute of the selected mapping is multi-language or multi-scope.

 The list displays all attribute mappings.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.